gunturaf/sukab-restaurant/README.md

 - `orders_table_number_order_id_index`, composite index from two columns `table_number` and `order_id`,
   this index will be useful for the usecase Delete Order.
-- Additional index may be added later, for example, a `table_number` index may be added to make usecase List Order to be more performant.
+- Additional index may be added later, for example, a `table_number` index might be added to make usecase List Order to be more performant.

-`menu` table:
+`menus` table:

 | Column Name   | Type           | Description                   |
 |---------------|----------------|-------------------------------|